Jimmy Dykes (Scottish footballer)

 James Dykes (12 October 1916 – 1974) was a Scottish footballer who played as a centre half.
 Born in Law, South Lanarkshire, he played for Heart of Midlothian and appeared twice for the Scotland national football team in 1938, also taking part in a SFA tour of North America the following summer.
 His senior career was effectively curtailed by the Second World War, during which he played for Hearts and made guest appearances for a variety of clubs in England and Northern Ireland, also being selected for four unofficial wartime internationals.
 After ending his playing career in 1951, Dykes emigrated to Australia.
+His son Robbie became an Australian rules footballer.